nfdi4plants/nfdi4plants.knowledgebase/src/docs/community-docs/CMML/cmml-quickstart.md

 1. If you click on the name of the ARC you can always return to the front page.

-   :arrow_right: At the front page there is also the possibility to search for specific files with 'Find Files'.
+   :bulb: At the front page there is also the possibility to search for specific files with 'Find Files'.

 2. Under 'Project information' in the section 'Members' you can see all members involved in the ARC and there is also the possibility to add other members.